personium/website/src/en/apiref/379_Engine_Service_Collection_APIs.md

+---
+id: 379_Engine_Service_Collection_APIs
+title: What is Engine Service Collection
-# What is Engine Service Collection
+sidebar_label: What is Engine Service Collection
+---

 You can register Personium application and server side logic created by Cell user and run it.